Post Decree Modification

 Minnesota has specific laws and processes to modify child support, spousal maintenance, custody and parenting time, and to move to reopen or modify a property settlement.
 Brian has over 38 years in dealing with these issues, and can advise you as to your odds of success in prevailing in a motion for modification, and can assist you in modifying your decree when needed and appropriate, based on the financial circumstances of you and your former spouse, and when appropriate, for best interests of your children.
 Contact Brian today to discuss any needs or concerns about post-decree modification.
 A further discussion of some of these issues is found below.

-Schedule a free initial consultation with Brian to discuss your case.
-You can reach Sobol Family Law by email or by phone at (612) 662-4488
+Schedule an initial consultation with Brian to discuss your case.
+You can reach Sobol Family Law by email or by phone at (612) 662-4488.
+Offering up to two hour consultations for $350.

 Motions to Modify Child Support